 In previous years I simply packed up my stuff and went home planning to make a “pocket specific” backpack hunting list later.
 “Later” became “next year” and it would usually take the entire hunt to truly have my pack figured out.
 The last few years I've taken notes as I've packed.
 It reduces the learning curve dramatically.

-I am removing, replacing or upgrading several items in my backpack hunting gear for 2013.
+I am removing, replacing or upgrading several items in my backpack hunting gear for the next backcountry hunt.

 I am constantly thinking about clothing.
 Proper layering is essential for maximizing comfort and warmth.
 However, if you are not careful, you might be carrying more than you actually intend to wear.
 If that is the case, then you are carrying too much.